mialso/fcc-portfolio/README.md

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/mialso/pen/wKNazg.
+This project created as part of educational program at FreeCodeCamp http://www.freecodecamp.org You can also view demo at http://codepen.io/mialso/pen/wKNazg.